-Metrics Template - Version 3 - A new and improved version for 2019, this template list of metrics provides a standardized way for local governments and their partners to voluntarily track their AIS Prevention Aid accomplishments.
+- Metrics Template 2023 - A new and improved version for 2022, this template list of metrics provides a standardized way for local governments and their partners to voluntarily track their AIS Prevention Aid accomplishments.

-> - Aquatic Invasive Species Signs at Water Accesses - The DNR provides a limited number of Stop Aquatic Hitchhikers! signs at no cost for lake associations, local governments and other groups to post at water accesses.
+- Aquatic Invasive Species Signs at Water Accesses - The DNR provides a limited number of Stop Aquatic Hitchhikers! signs at no cost for lake associations, local governments and other groups to post at water accesses.
 You may also print your own signs.